 2. DWG (DraWinG)

-DWG files are more feature-rich compared to DXF and offer a compact and efficient means to store both 2D and 3D designs.
+DWG files are more feature-rich than DXF and offer a compact and efficient way to store 2D and 3D designs.
 They support meshes, solids, surfaces, and more.
-However, there are intellectual property concerns due to their proprietary nature, though third-party readers are available.
-They are generally smaller than DXF files.

 3. IGES (Initial Graphics Exchange Specification):